pablogomez93/Graph-framework/README.md

 Let ```V``` be the set of nodes of the graph and ```E``` the set of edges.
 Also, let ```n``` be equals to ```|V|``` and ```m``` equals to ```|E|```.

-In this implementation, the nodes are identified by non-negative integers strarting from 0 (inclusive) to n-1 (inclusive), the assigned integer for each node is assigned in order of arrival, in other words, the first node added to the graph will be assigned to the number 0, the next node to the number 1, and so on until the last node will have assigned the number n-1.
+In this implementation, the nodes are identified by non-negative integers strarting from 0 (inclusive) to n-1 (inclusive), the assigned integer for each node is assigned in order of arrival, in other words, the first node added to the graph will be assigned to the number 0, the next node to the number 1, and so on until the last node will be assigned to the number n-1.

 About the edges, they are represented by a pair of nodes *(a, b)* where *a* and *b* are the ends of the edge and, if the graph is oriented, *a* is the origin and *b* is the destination.
 This led that there are as much ```n*(n-1)/2``` different edges in a non-oriented graph, and ```n*(n-1)``` in an oriented one.<br/>
 Each edge may or may not have a specified numeric (float) weight on it, it is optional at the time to add the edge to the graph (it is an optional parameter).
 If none weight is provided at the time to create the edge, the default weight is 1.<br/>